-Unsupervised and illegal fishing in the surrounding waters of Antarctica has become a growing concern.
-Contrary to controlled fishing, illegal fishing does not discriminate between seasons or amount, which means illegal fishermen can fish whenever, wherever and whatever quantity that they please.
-On the other hand, controlled fishing does take into consideration certain social and biological parameters to avoid the alarming decrease of animal populations and destruction of the ecosystem.
+Unsupervised and illegal fishing in the surroundings of Antarctica has become a growing concern.
+Contrary to controlled fishing, illegal fishing does not discriminate between seasons or amount, this means they can fish whenever, wherever and whatever quantity as they please.
+On the other hand, controlled fishing does take in consideration certain social and biological parameters to avoid the alarming decrease of animal population and destruction of the ecosystem.

-When fishing parameters are not complied with, the ecosystem suffers the consequences: overfishing a certain species of the food chain decreases its population, which leads to a lack of nourishment for the species who predated on it.
-In consequence, the populations of these predators decrease as well.
-This cycle goes on until the negative effects reach the top of the chain.
+When fishing parameters are not complied with, the ecosystem suffers the consequences: overfishing a certain subject of the food-chain decreases its population, which leads to lack of nourishment for the ones who predated on it, and in consequence these predators’ population decreases as well.
+This cycle goes on until it reaches the top of the chain.

 The UN considers fishing to be illegal when it falls into any of the next categories:

 - Conducted by national or foreign vessels in waters under the jurisdiction of a State, without the permission of that State, or in contravention of its laws and regulations.

 - Conducted by vessels flying the flag of States that are parties to a relevant regional fisheries management organization but operate in contravention of the conservation and management measures adopted by that organization and by which the States are bound, or relevant provisions of the applicable international law; or

 - In violation of national laws or international obligations, including those undertaken by cooperating States to a relevant regional fisheries management organization.